FORM FOLLOWS EVOLUTION.

 You have a vision – we give it form.
-To start this transformation, we thoroughly investigate the factors that influence architectural design; the site, the program and the project goals of the client.
+To start this evolution, we thoroughly investigate the factors that influence architectural design; the site, the program and the project goals of the client.
 Through a studio charrette, our design team assimilates those influences as formative parameters, reaching the primary concept that will inform decisions as the project develops – what will make this a dynamic and successful work of architecture?

 Applying this primary concept, we draw on our experience, using design as a problem solving tool.
 We analyze spatial relationships, access and connectivity diagrammatically and in three dimensions.
 Our team then studies how various functions are expressed both internally and externally, exploring building form and finishes in the context of the surrounding environment.
 As the building takes form during the construction phase, we ensure that the client’s goals are met and a successful project is delivered to our client.